MyXoToD/makkusu.dev/src/_blog/2021/12/13-japanese-furigana-script/index.md

 excerpt: A little script to help display furigana over kanji
 ---

-While finalizing the current version of this website with 11ty I took the time to implement a super small script to help me display *furigana* on top of kanji.
-Furigana are small writting hiragana over kanji.
-The keep it simple I only wanted to show the respective furigana when the kanji is hovered.
-This also help a little while learning Japanese, since you're first thrown into *kanji-only* mode.
+While finalizing the current version of this website using 11ty, I took the time to implement a super small script to help me display *furigana* for kanji.
+Furigana are small written hiragana on top of kanji.
+To keep it clean I only wanted to show the furigana when the respective kanji is hovered.
+The thought behind is being present with a *kanji-only* mode at first and only seeing the helping *furigana* when actually needed, might help while learning the language.
+I noticed that I'm always reading the furigana instead of the kanji whenever it is present, so I thought hiding it on the first sight would be useful.
 Here is an example block of how it looks.
 Please hover the kanji, in this example they all have furigana:

 <p class="jp">
     こんにちは。私[わたし]の名[な]前[まえ]はマックスです。お元[げん]気[き]ですか。